AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/liveramp.md

 >
 >This destination supports the activation of one source identity namespace per activation flow.
 If you need to export multiple identity namespaces, like `Email` and `Phone`, you must [create a separate activation flow](../../ui/activate-batch-profile-destinations.md) for each identity.

-You can change the CSV column headers in the exported file to any friendly name that you want.
+In the **[!UICONTROL Mapping]** step, the **[!UICONTROL Target field]** mapping defines the name of the column header in the exported CSV file.
+You can change the CSV column headers in the exported file to any friendly name that you want, by providing a custom name for the **[!UICONTROL Target field]**.

 1. In the **[!UICONTROL Mapping]** step, select **[!UICONTROL Add new mapping]**.
 You will see a new mapping row on the screen.